 4. We will also consider travel assistance for other purposes, including 1) field research; 2) attendance at a different scholarly conference; or 3) participation in a program of the APSA Centennial Center for Political Science and Public Affairs.

 5. Institutional proposals to enhance the recruitment and retention of Latino/a undergraduate and/or graduate students, must include certification that the host institution, department, or program will provide direct financial support at least equal to the maximum $1000 grant from the Fund.
 Previous successful experience with similar projects would be advantageous, but is not required; we encourage institutional applicants to be innovative.

 6. Each grantee must submit a two-page application form, available online, summarizing current research activities which are relevant to the grant.
 This form may be submitted electronically or by hard copy, but must in either case be submitted to us, postmarked or electronically time-stamped..

 Grants may be awarded to any programs and/or individuals involved in the successful recruitment of promising Latinos into the discipline of political science or, alternatively, grants may be given directly to individual Latino/Latina students (at both undergraduate and graduate levels) who are participating in discipline-related programs and activities.
 Latino political science faculty in tenure-track positions are also eligible to apply for and receive Latino Fund grants to be used for teaching, research or publishing activities.
 Individuals conducting research on Latino politics are also eligible to apply.

-Applications may be submitted by mail, fax, or email to email@example.com.
+Applications may be submitted by email to [email protected].